Castle Hill - West

 Educational achievement in Castle Hill - West places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Castle Hill-West significantly surpasses broader benchmarks: 47.6% of residents aged 15+ hold university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees lead at 30.4%, followed by postgraduate qualifications (14.7%) and graduate diplomas (2.5%).
-Vocational pathways account for 22.6% of qualifications among those aged 15+, with advanced diplomas at 11.9% and certificates at 10.7%.
+Educational attainment in Castle Hill-West is notably high, with 47.6% of residents aged 15 and above holding university qualifications compared to Australia's 30.4% and NSW's 32.2%.
+Bachelor degrees are the most common at 30.4%, followed by postgraduate qualifications (14.7%) and graduate diplomas (2.5%).
+Vocational pathways account for 22.6% of qualifications among those aged 15 and above, with advanced diplomas at 11.9% and certificates at 10.7%.
 Educational participation is high, with 31.6% of residents currently enrolled in formal education: 10.1% in secondary, 9.6% in primary, and 7.2% in tertiary education.

-St Angela's Primary School serves Castle Hill-West, enrolling 605 students as of a recent date.
-The area demonstrates significant socio-educational advantages and academic achievement (ICSEA: 1135).
-There is one school focusing exclusively on primary education, with secondary options available in surrounding areas.
-School places per 100 residents stand at 11.7, below the regional average of 17.6, indicating some students may attend schools in adjacent areas.
+St Angela's Primary School serves Castle Hill-West, enrolling 605 students as of the latest data.
+The school focuses exclusively on primary education, with secondary options available nearby.
+School places per 100 residents (11.7) are below the regional average (17.4), suggesting some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education